mattermost/mattermost-govet/README.md

 1. **pointerToSlice** - check for usage of pointer to slice in function definitions
 1. **mutexLock** - check for cases where a mutex is left locked before returning
 1. **wrapError** - check for original errors being passed as details rather then wrapped
+1. **noSelectStar** - check for SQL queries using SELECT * which breaks forwards compatibility

 ## Running Locally

 Mattermost Go Vet is designed to run against the `mattermost/mattermost` repo.
 It assumes that you have the `mattermost/mattermost` and `mattermost/mattermost-govet` in the same top-level directory.

 The following can be used to test locally:

 ```
 # ENV vars
 MM_ROOT=</path/to/mattermost/>